Klhmt/HDReady/README.md

 7 x 4600 x 3456 images take around 5 minutes to compute.\
 3 x 4600 x 3456 images take around 3 minutes to compute.\
 The previous results have been obtained with a Ryzen 5 2600X.
+Please note that these results have been obtained without using multiprocessing (only on one CPU core).

 ## RAM Consumption